DaniilHalushka/TodoApp/README.md

 # TodoApp
-It's small todo app, where you can add different tasks and see how many of them you do.
+It's a small to-do app where you can add different tasks and track how many of them you complete.
-This is your little assistant in organizing your daily tasks.
+This is your little assistant for organizing your daily tasks.

 ## Used Technologies
 - Android SDK